Why Software Architecture Matters in Custom Software Development

 Early architectural choices determine what’s easy and what’s hard for the entire lifetime of the product.
 Choose a relational database when you needed document storage, and you’ll fight that decision for years.
 Pick the wrong authentication approach, and security becomes a constant headache.

-This is why the discovery phase of software development exists.
+This is why the discovery phase of custom software development exists.
 It’s not bureaucratic overhead.
 It’s the period where you make decisions that will either enable or cripple everything that comes after.

 The teams that skip discovery don’t save time.
 They borrow it at a very high interest rate.